 Pay as you go car insurance can be an excellent option for drivers who use their vehicles infrequently and want premiums that better reflect actual driving habits.
 If you work from home, are retired, live in a city, or keep a second vehicle parked most of the time, pay-per-mile insurance may be worth comparing.

 Programs such as Nationwide SmartMiles, Allstate Milewise, Mile Auto, and Hugo have expanded the choices available to drivers who want mileage-based pricing or flexible payment schedules.
-Still, these policies are not automatically the cheapest option for everyone.
+Still, these policies are not automatically the cheapest option for everyone, and not every “pay as you go” program works the same way.